kotae42/romaudit_cli/README.md

    ```

 4. The program will:
-   - Automatically detect and use the first `.dat` or `.xml` file found
+   - Automatically detect and use the first `.dat` file found
    - Scan all uncompressed files in the current directory and subdirectories
-   - Match them against the DAT/XML file
+   - Match them against the DAT file
    - Organize them according to the rules
    - Generate detailed logs
    - Handle interruptions gracefully (Ctrl+C saves progress)